-The 876-acre Lincoln Mountain Open Space will open to the public for hiking, biking and horseback riding on Saturday, August 31.
+The 876-acre Lincoln Mountain Open Space is open to the public for hiking, biking and horseback riding.
 The open space will be open from 1 hour before sunrise to 1 hour after sunset.
 Dogs must be kept on leash .
 Refer to the rules and regulation sign in the parking lot for additional information.
 Maps are provided at the trailhead.
 The property, located at 7333 Jones Road in southern Douglas County, is .6 miles west of State Highway 83 on Jones Road.

 Douglas County acquired the open space in two separate transactions in 2009 and 2010.
 The initial 771-acre property was previously known as Palmer Divide Ranch on West Cherry Creek.
 The additional 105 acres was comprised of three 35-acre parcels in a development known as Estates at Living Water.
 The additional property provided protection for the entire top of Lincoln Mountain.